 The New Rule – What’s It All About Anyway?

 There are lots of people saying lots of things about the new rule.
 We think you should see it for yourself.
-At the bottom of the rule, you’ll find the link to the Washington State Administrative Code (WAC) website.
+At the bottom of the page, you’ll find the link to the full Washington State Administrative Code (WAC).

 (1) Facility use.
 All covered entities shall allow individuals the use of gender-segregated facilities, such as restrooms, locker rooms, dressing rooms, and homeless or emergency shelters, that are consistent with that individual’s gender expression or gender identity.